-ARCHIVAL-CITY is slated to become a key resource for better understanding and exploiting urban archives, and also to imagine, debate and plan the city of the future by incorporating data from the past.
+ARCHIVAL-CITY aims to propose new ways of accessing, viewing and using the city archives.
+Therefore, it is slated to become a key resource for better understanding and exploiting urban archives, and also to imagine, debate and plan the city of the future by incorporating robust data from the past.
 It will serve as the bridge and communication link that was missing between those who are interested in the city’s past and those building its future.
-Used not only by researchers, historians and archivists, but also by local government, policy-makers and urban operators, as well as citizens eager to take part in their urban environment, ARCHIVAL-CITY is making a strong wager on the fact that needs are circular and complementary.
+Used not only by researchers, historians and archivists, but also by local government, policy-makers and urban operators, as well as citizens eager to take part in their urban environment.

-The heart of ARCHIVAL-CITY’s approach consists of questioning the concept of urban archives on an international scale.
+The heart of ARCHIVAL-CITY’s approach consists in questioning the concept of urban archives on an international scale.
 Six fields have been chosen, and for each, one major issue will be examined:

-- Jerusalem : the very high diversity of languages and communities archived
+Jerusalem : the diversity of languages and communities archived

-The goal is not to add up the fields, but to use them as starting points for thinking about how cities produce, sort, preserve and use their archives to address classic development issues (extension, urban renewal, managing resources and populations, infrastructures, major facilities, etc.).
+The goal is not to add up the different fields, but to use them as starting points to think about how cities produce, sort, preserve, talk about and use – or not – their archives to address classic development issues.

 The challenge of ARCHIVAL CITY is to develop a common culture and tools for the conservation, management and use of data from the past.